Inferring Belief States in Partially-Observable Human-Robot Teams: Results Discussion

 Hypothesis \textbf{H2} addresses how $\mathcal{B}^{LP}$ affects the performance of $\beta^{robot}$ across a range of visibilities.
 For a belief state function $\mathcal{B}$ to be feasible in human-robot teaming domains, it is valuable to see how the function's performance declines with decreasing visibility.

 Fig. \ref{visibility-lp-fig} shows the performance of $\mathcal{B}^{LP}$ across $14$ visibility conditions.
-Counter to our hypothesis \textbf{H2}, the performance of $\mathcal{B}^{LP}$ only slightly decreased between high visibility and low visibility conditions.
+Counter to our hypothesis \textbf{H2}, the performance of $\mathcal{B}^{LP}$ did not significantly decrease between high visibility and low visibility conditions (2-sample t-test, p$>$$0.1$ for all).
 We believe this due to our logical predicates implementation accurately resolving conflicting beliefs during the task.
-The findings support using $\mathcal{B}^{LP}$ as a baseline for more complex partially observable domains.
+The findings support using $\mathcal{B}^{LP}$ as a baseline for more complex partially-observable domains.

 Thus, we refute our hypothesis \textbf{H2}.